A New Oracle of Kabbalah

 Kabbalah literally means “that which is received,” and is a broad term for Jewish mystical practices.
 Traditions regarding the magical energies of the Hebrew alphabet represent one important facet of Kabbalah.

 This Oracle can be a source of guidance and perspective.
 It’s rooted in the past and time-tested tradition, but at the same time is attuned to the present.
 The book does not tell you what to do or prescribes a specific course of action for you, but rather gently opens up possibilities for you to explore on your own.

-The Oracle of Kabbalah: Mystical Teachings of the Hebrew Letters has inspired thousands of people since it was first published in 2001.
-This ebook takes arcane teachings of Jewish mysticism and, with humor, clarity, and depth, makes them available to modern readers.
+Oracle of Kabbalah: Mystical Teachings of the Hebrew Letters has inspired thousands of people since it was first published in 2001.
+The book takes arcane teachings of Jewish mysticism and, with humor, clarity, and depth, makes them available to modern readers.

-“You don’t have to be Jewish to love The Oracle of Kabbalah.”
+“You don’t have to be Jewish to love Oracle of Kabbalah.”